 Continue your wine excursion to Good Luck Cellars.
 Be sure to stop and romp with the rescue dogs, and then enjoy a bottle of wine on the lovely porch.
 Be sure to taste their signature red, the Inheritage.

 Not far from Good Luck, you will find Ditchley Cider Works & Farm.
 In addition to its production of hard cider, Ditchley also produces beef and pork products and offers cooking classes, overnight stays and event space rentals.

 Lunch time?
 Stop in historic Kilmarnock and enjoy lunch at one of the many local restaurants serving everything from Virginia comfort food to Thai!

-Next stop by two wineries that are some of the only wineries in Virginia accessible by water.
-Jaunt down to Jacey Vineyards off Route 200 and situated on Mill Creek.
+Next, stop by one of the only wineries in Virginia that is accessible by water, Jacey Vineyards, located off Route 200 and situated on Mill Creek.
 Be sure to try the Malbec.
-Then don’t miss Athena Vineyards.
-Owned by three nurses, Athena is named after the Greek Goddess of Wisdom.
-Don’t forget to sample the Sweet Notes Red.

-Want to stay in the area overnight?
-Several of our wineries offer overnight accommodations, including the Hope & Glory Inn (which owns The Dog & Oyster Vineyard) and the Villas at Jacey Vineyards.
+Consider scheduling an overnight stay to enjoy all the area has to offer.
+Several of our wineries offer overnight accommodations, including the Hope & Glory Inn (which owns The Dog and Oyster Vineyard) and Ditchley Cider Works.
 Other local options include local B&B’s and the historic Tides Inn Resort.

 Make your visit to our Wine Trail even easier by working with one of transportation partners: